jrihon/thesis/chapters/00_chapter/00_section_02.typ

 #grid(content-fivering, figure-fivering, columns: (1fr, 1.5fr), gutter: 1em) #v(-0.5em)
 //chemistry favours the #super("2")T#sub("3") conformation, while RNA adopts #super("3")T#sub("2") under normal conditions.
-This proclivity for a specific conformer ultimately defines the form of NA helices - the B-DNA and A-RNA structures.
-These duplexes are recognised by processing enzymes, whose interactions are driven by the fact that these enzymes only accepts specific shapes of duplexes.
+This proclivity for a specific conformer of the sugar ring ultimately defines the form of NA helices - the B-DNA and A-RNA structures.
+These duplexes are recognised by processing enzymes, whose interactions are driven by the fact that these enzymes only accept specific shapes of duplexes.
+The 2_'_-OH in RNA supplements the interactions with the enzyme further.
 If the biopolymers do not fit the required shape, they cannot be processed.
 //This has implications in i.e. ASO research, where this can be exploited to halt physiological processes.

 In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the out-of-plane displacement of the atoms of a five-membered ring, specifically on the cyclopentane molecule #mcite(("Kilpatrick1947pseudorotation"), biblio).
 To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define deviations per atom.
 The parameter $q$ is the magnitude of the deviation and $phi$ is the phase that assigns the atoms to deviate.
 The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
-Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
+Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bond angles were strained in a planar position when keeping bondlengths constant.
 $
 z_j = sqrt(frac(2,5)) q · cos(2(frac(2 pi j,5) + phi))
 $<eq-kilpatrick>